expo/expo/docs/pages/versions/unversioned/sdk/asset.md

 const [assets, error] = useAssets([...]);
 ```

-load one or many of asset modules to use in your app.
+Loads one or many of assets to use in your app.
 After loading these assets, with [`Asset.loadAsync`](#assetloadasyncmodules), you can use these modules to use the downloaded asset.

 > Note, the assets are not "reloaded" when you dynamically change the asset list.